 Serves 4 to 6

 I rarely make fried foods, but fried scallops are one of my first choices, along with shrimp and oysters.
 I love them so much that I always indulge in more than my fair share.
 Therefore, I hesitate to say this recipe will serve up to eight people, but it will.
 Sea scallops are larger than bay scallops and, where I live, cost at least twice as much per pound, so they are an occasional treat.
 I purchase them when they are on sale and freeze for a future meal.
-I like to fry the smaller sea scallops, as in this recipe, and save the larger ones for a sauté, as in the similar and related recipes links.
+I like to fry the smaller sea scallops, as in this recipe, and save the larger ones for other preparations, as in the similar and related recipes links.
 I prefer tartar sauce with fried scallops, but cocktail or other seafood sauce is just fine.
 Make this recipe in any amount needed.

 - 2 pounds sea scallops (20/30 count per pound)